Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 - The Palm Beach County Sheriff’s Office: provides prevention support, including education classes on Good Samaritan laws in the county and state.

 Outside of state-funded or state-provided options for addiction, there are options for treatment in palm beach.
-Treatment for mental health and substance abuse may include prevention methods, crisis management, inpatient and outpatient treatment, and recovery and aftercare services.
+Treatment for mental health and substance use disorder treatment may include prevention methods, crisis management, inpatient and outpatient treatment, and recovery and aftercare services.

 Therapy, counseling, education, life skills training, parenting classes, medications, medical detox, transitional housing, and support groups may all be part of a comprehensive behavioral health program.